-The Jones Act was enacted in 1920 as a protection to seaman who were injured or died as a result of the negligence of an owner, master, or fellow sailor of a vessel.
+The Jones Act was enacted in 1920 as a protection for seamen injured or killed due to the negligence of a vessel’s owner, master, or fellow sailor.

 Jones Act Compensation

-Thanks to a decision rendered by the Supreme Court of the United States on June, 2009, this jurisprudence was overruled and it was made clear that punitive damages are available in maintenance and cure claims if his employer/vessel owner has willfully failed to fulfill its maintenance and cure obligation.
-Atlantic Sounding Co., Inc., et al. v.
-Townsend.
-A Maritime Injury Lawyer would likely be familiar with this recent Supreme Court decision.
+The United States Supreme Court overruled this jurisprudence in 2009, making it clear that punitive damages are available in maintenance and cure claims if his employer/vessel owner has willfully failed to fulfill its maintenance and cure obligation.
+(Atlantic Sounding Co., Inc., et al. v.
+Townsend) An experienced maritime injury lawyer or New Orleans Jones Act lawyer will understand the significance of this Supreme Court decision.

-- The employer failing to hire enough employees or provide proper training
+- The employer fails to hire enough employees or provide proper training

-- The ship and/or its equipment is not properly maintained
+- The ship or its equipment is not properly maintained

-- Weather is unsafe, yet work carried on anyway
+- Weather is unsafe, yet work is carried on anyway

 - Decks, passageways, and gangways are not properly maintained